aamrita/the-weather/README.md

 > Fetching the reference data for simulation based on the input.

-The program takes a date (MM/dd/yyyy) from the user as an input argument.
+The program takes a date (MM/dd/yyyy HH) from the user as an input argument.
 After validating the date, historic data corresponding to the input month (inferred from the input date) is taken.
-In this solution we consider **three months historic data** for simulation.
-That is, if the input date falls in May, we consider the historic data collected from different locations for May, April and March.
+In this solution **three months historic data** are considered for simulation.
+That is, if the input date falls in May, the simulation will be based on the historic data collected from different locations for May, April and March.

+Input hour field also has a major role in deciding what data needs to be considered for simulation.
+If the input hour is 0 - 12 that is until the 12th hour of the day; simulation is drawn out from the historic data collected at 9am.
+On the other hand for range 13 - 24 historic data recorded at 3 pm(15th hour in 24hr clock) will be considered.
+This makes the simulation a bit more accurate and reliable.

 > Simulation of Temperature, Pressure and Humidity values.

 Now that we have the historic data, the prediction of weather parameters (temperature, pressure & relative humidity) is performed based on ARIMA Model, respective past weather parameters obtained from the historic data.

-Also, in this application we consider the **mean** of weather parameters recorded at **9am and 3pm** for simulation.
+Also the data that is taken up for the weather simulation depends not only on the input date but on the hour (HH field - second input argument to the application) also.

 > Weather Condition prediction.

-Based on the forecast values simulated by ARIMA, we predict the Weather Condition for the input date.
+Based on the forecast values simulated by ARIMA, predictions about the Weather Condition for the input date are made.
 For this, a general trend as to how Temperature, Pressure and Humidity affect the weather condition of a place was analysed from the historic data and break points were fixed.

 # References
 https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average